syedwshah/syedwshah/README.md

 ### Hello World!

 I'm Syed, a software engineer specializing in Front-End development using React/React-Native, TypeScript, and GraphQL.
-On the back-end side, I have no preference for a specific API development language, however I mostly use Go or Node.
+On the back-end side, I mostly use Go or Node.

 In my previous role as a software engineer, I worked at a startup backed by the US government to accelerate federal procurement.
 Together with PMs, designers, and engineers, we tackled challenges in the contracting space.

-Presently, I'm studying computer science in the majority of days.
-I'm enjoying the process of understanding algorithms as mathematical and functional patterns.
-I'm quite immersed in systems design and API development going as far as having used services on AWS such as Elastic Beanstalk, CloudFormation, S3 using my AWS account.
+Presently, I'm quite immersed in systems design and API development going as far as having used services on AWS such as Elastic Beanstalk, CloudFormation, S3 using my AWS account.
+I am also frequently writing tech articles pertaining to Systems Design, API Design, OOD, and DSAs.

 Feel free to explore more of my work by visiting the following links: